ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 In chapter 4 we'll explore the planning and prototyping that led to the development of Photosphere.

-In chapter 5 we'll talk about testing and work through the test driven development (TDD) process that created Photosphere's photo gallery layout algorithm.
+In chapter 5 we'll talk about testing and look at the test driven development (TDD) that created Photosphere's gallery layout algorithm.

 In chapter 6 we'll talk about how to choose the right solutions to problems through the development process.
-W3e'll also deploy Photosphere to production..

 In chapter 7 we'll learn how to be more effective at debugging and problem solving.

-In chapter 8 we’ll take our first steps beyond fullstack and extend Photosphere with a desktop application implemented with Electron and a mobile application implemented with Ionic.
+In chapter 8 we’ll take our first steps beyond fullstack and extend Photosphere with a desktop application implemented with Electron and a mobile application implemented with Capacitor.
 All frontends will share the same backend as illustrated in figure 1.7.

-In Chapter 9 we'll tackle software design and architecture.
-Finishing up with some strategies for your ongoing learning and continuous growth as a developer.
+In Chapter 9 we'll wind up with a review, what an effective process looks like and how to scale yourself and your team.

 ![Figure 1.7:  The Photosphere example application: beyond fullstack - now supporting desktop and mobile frontends](/assets/images/chapter-1/1-7-photosphere-with-multiple-frontends.png "Figure 1.7:  The Photosphere example application: beyond fullstack - now supporting desktop and mobile frontends")